 3. State your intentions and demonstrate how you’ve listened in the past

-Present some outcomes from previous consultations so respondents know that past consultation activity has contributed to real decision making and change.
+Present some outcomes from previous consultations or engagement exercises so respondents know that past participation has contributed to real decision making and change.

-Stating your intentions - e.g. when the consultation will close, what will happen with the responses, when the budget will be set, how they can find out how their contribution made a difference, will encourage people to take part and feel like their efforts will be appreciated.
+Stating your intentions - e.g. when the simulator will close, what will happen with the responses, when decisions will be made, how they can find out how their contribution made a difference - will encourage people to take part and feel like their efforts will be appreciated.

 Case study: Calderdale Council